-Teachers must return this year's Congressional Art Contest Entry Form by Thursday, March 28th, 2013.
-Artwork will be judged on April 11th by local artists and art educators, who will select the Grand Prize winner and two Runners-Up.
-All remaining pieces that submitted a JPEG file during the submission period will be eligible for the People's Choice award and linked to our official website for voting.
+Artwork will be judged on April 8th by local artists and art educators, who will select the Grand Prize winner and two Runners-Up.
+All remaining pieces that submitted a JPEG file during the submission period will be eligible for the People's Choice Award.

 Forms relevant to the 2015 Congressional Art Contest are available for download:

 - Information about the 32nd Congressional Art Contest